W01fw00d/escaping_boredom/README.md

 ## Atribution

-- Favicon generated from [original image](https://pixabay.com/photos/leuchtkasten-shield-output-note-1773916/), which is under Pixabay License, free for commercial use
+- [Favicons generated](https://www.favicon-generator.org/) from original image created by MartaX, which is under Pixabay License, free for commercial use.

 - Editor's choice banner from [original image](https://pixabay.com/illustrations/tape-red-decor-for-the-web-plate-2410588/), which is under Pixabay License, free for commercial use